yuting1008/gen-cv/avatar/interactive/my-readme.md

      - Networking: Allow Azure services and resources to access this server enabled

      **How to creat a Azure SQL database server with the settings** \
-     If you do not have SQL database server withthe above settings, please refer to the following steps to creat one.
+     If you do not have a SQL server with the above settings, please refer to the following steps to creat one.
      <img src="./img/01-create-sql-database-server.png" alt="drawing" style="width:600px;"/> \
      <img src="./img/02-select-authentication-method.png" alt="drawing" style="width:600px;"/> \
      <img src="./img/03-set-networking.png" alt="drawing" style="width:600px;"/>